mongodb/helm-charts/charts/atlas-cluster/README.md

 # MongoDB Atlas Cluster Helm Chart

-The MongoDB Atlas Operator provides a native integration between the Kubernetes orchestration platform and MongoDB Atlas — the only multi-cloud document database service that gives you the versatility you need to build sophisticated and resilient applications that can adapt to changing customer demands and market trends.
+The MongoDB Atlas Operator provides native integration between the Kubernetes orchestration platform and MongoDB Atlas — the only multi-cloud document database service that gives you the versatility you need to build sophisticated and resilient applications that can adapt to changing customer demands and market trends.

-The Atlas Cluster Helm Chart knows how to manager Atlas resources bound to Custom Resources in your Kubernetes Cluster.
+The Atlas Cluster Helm Chart knows how to manage Atlas resources bound to Custom Resources in your Kubernetes Cluster.
 These resources are:

 - Atlas Projects: An Atlas Project is a place to create your MongoDB clusters,